History Patterns

 task);

-const task: { title: string; status: "todo" | "in-progress" | "completed"; } & CoMap
+const task: { readonly title: string; readonly status: "todo" | "in-progress" | "completed"; } & CoMap

 var console: Console

 The `console` module provides a simple debugging console that is similar to the JavaScript console mechanism provided by web browsers.
 The module exports two specific components: * A `Console` class with methods such as `console.log()`, `console.error()` and `console.warn()` that can be used to write to any Node.js stream. * A global `console` instance configured to write to [`process.stdout`](https://nodejs.org/docs/latest-v20.x/api/process.html#processstdout) and [`process.stderr`](https://nodejs.org/docs/latest-v20.x/api/process.html#processstderr).
 The global `console` can be used without importing the `node:console` module. _**Warning**_: The global console object's methods are neither consistently synchronous like the browser APIs they resemble, nor are they consistently asynchronous like all other Node.js streams.
 See the [`note on process I/O`](https://nodejs.org/docs/latest-v20.x/api/process.html#a-note-on-process-io) for more information.
 Example using the global `console`: ```js console.log('hello world'); // Prints: hello world, to stdout console.log('hello %s', 'world'); // Prints: hello world, to stdout console.error(new Error('Whoops, something bad happened')); // Prints error message and stack trace to stderr: // Error: Whoops, something bad happened // at [eval]:5:15 // at Script.runInThisContext (node:vm:132:18) // at Object.runInThisContext (node:vm:309:38) // at node:internal/process/execution:77:19 // at [eval]-wrapper:6:22 // at evalScript (node:internal/process/execution:76:60) // at node:internal/main/eval_string:23:3 const name = 'Will Robinson'; console.warn(`Danger ${name}!
 Danger!`); // Prints: Danger Will Robinson!
 Danger!, to stderr ``` Example using the `Console` class: ```js const out = getStreamSomehow(); const err = getStreamSomehow(); const myConsole = new console.Console(out, err); myConsole.log('hello world'); // Prints: hello world, to out myConsole.log('hello %s', 'world'); // Prints: hello world, to out myConsole.error(new Error('Whoops, something bad happened')); // Prints: [Error: Whoops, something bad happened], to err const name = 'Will Robinson'; myConsole.warn(`Danger ${name}!
 Danger!`); // Prints: Danger Will Robinson!
-Danger!, to err ```console.Console.log(message?: any, ...optionalParams: any[]): void (+1 overload)
+Danger!, to err ```console.Console.log(message?: any, ...optionalParams: any[]): void (+2 overloads)

 const lastUpdated: { updatedBy: any; updatedAt: any; message: string; } | null